 How to Extend the Eid Al Adha 2026 UAE Holiday to Nine Days

-That is nine consecutive days off with only one annual leave day spent.
-If you have not already filed that request, do it now.
-Popular travel dates for this period are already filling up.
+That is nine days off with only one annual leave day spent.
+If you have not already filed that request, now is the time.
+Popular travel dates for this period are already filling up fast.

-Planning ahead is essential, especially during peak travel periods like Eid holidays.
-Apply early, follow your company’s HR procedures, and stay flexible if your requested dates clash with operational needs.
+Planning ahead is essential during peak periods like Eid.
+Apply early, follow your company's HR procedures, and stay flexible if your requested dates clash with operational needs.

 Who Gets the Eid Al Adha 2026 UAE Days Off?